Zoraptera: Description

 The name Zoraptera, given by Filippo Silvestri in 1913, is misnamed and potentially misleading: "zor" is Greek for pure and "aptera" means wingless.
 "Pure wingless" clearly does not fit the winged alate forms, which were discovered several years after the wingless forms had been described.

 The members of this order are small insects, 3 mm or less in length, that resemble termites in appearance and in their gregarious behavior.
 They are short and swollen in appearance.
 They belong to the hemimetabolous insects.
 They possess mandibulated biting mouthparts, short cerci (usually 1 segment only), and short antennae with 9 segments.
 The abdomen is segmented in 11 sections.
 The maxillary palps have five segments, labial palps three, in both the most distal segment is enlarged.
 They have six Malpighian tubules, and their abdominal ganglia have fused into two separate ganglionic complexes.
 Immature nymphs resemble small adults.
 Each species shows polymorphism.
 Most individuals are the apterous form or "morph", with no wings, no eyes, and no or little pigmentation.
 A few females and even fewer males are in the alate form with relatively large membranous wings that can be shed at a basal fracture line.
 Alates also have compound eyes and ocelli, and more pigmentation.
 This polymorphism can be observed already as two forms of nymphs.
 Wingspan can be up to 7 mm, and the wings can be shed spontaneously.
 When observed, wings are paddle shaped and have simple venation.
-Under good conditions the blind and wingless form predominates, but if their surroundings become too tough, they produce offspring which develop into winged adults with eyes.
-These winged offspring are then able to disperse and establish new colonies in areas with more resources.
-Once established, future generations are once again born blind and wingless.